soketi/docs/benchmarks.md

 INTERNAL_TIME = 119 - (40 * 2) = 119 - 80 = 39 ms
 ```

-So for a  2 vCPU 2 GB instance, it takes the server `39ms` to distribute the messages for 250 concurrent users, in addition to a connecting-disconnecting ramp-up amount of between 100 and 250 users, and soketi really handles all of that.
+So, for a  2 vCPU 2 GB instance, it takes the server `39ms` to distribute the messages for 250 concurrent users, in addition to a connecting-disconnecting ramp-up amount of between 100 and 250 users.
+As you can see, soketi easily handles this load scenario.

 ### Performance Caveats

 You may also want to consider additional overhead when deploying soketi:

-* networking overhead, like in this benchmark or when horizontally scaling with Redis
+* Networking overhead, like the overhead included in this benchmark or when horizontally scaling with Redis.
-* SSL/TLS overhead, that is caused by SSL natively
+* SSL/TLS overhead, which is inherent to SSL/TLS.
-* the benchmarks didn't take into account the queues, if applicable, and these represent additional computing power needed to fulfill webhooks
+* These benchmarks do not utilize queues.
+When queues are used to process messages, additional computing power is needed to fulfill webhooks.
-* the benchmarks didn't take into account the HTTP requests for other non-broadcasting calls, since the benchmarks used only the HTTP API to publish 1 msg/s
+* These benchmarks do not account for HTTP requests for other non-broadcasting calls, since these benchmarks only used the HTTP API to publish messages.

-When going to deploy in production for critical workload, consider the following:
+When deploying soketi to production in very demanding applications, consider the following suggestions:

-#### Horizontally Scale soketi
+#### Horizontally scale soketi

-soketi natively [scales horizontally with Redis Pub/Sub](advanced-usage/horizontal-scaling.md).
-This can add overhead for the internal Redis round-trips, but since you can horizontally scale, you are free to allocate resources dynamically.
+soketi natively [scales horizontally using Redis Pub/Sub](advanced-usage/horizontal-scaling.md).
+This can add overhead for the internal Redis communication; however, since you can horizontally scale your soketi servers, total scalability is increased.

-By deploying soketi instances closer to Redis Read Replicas within a global Redis mesh, you can ensure low latency.
+In addition, by deploying soketi instances closer to Redis read replicas within a global Redis mesh, you can ensure low latency.

 #### Deploy closer to your users

-Most of the time, the biggest overhead is the latency itself.
-Consider deploying closer to your users for sub-100ms latency and develop a proper app mesh to ensure good horizontal scaling with Redis at the global scale.
+In most applications, the biggest contributor to soketi overhead is network latency.
+Consider deploying closer to your users for sub-100ms latency and develop a proper application mesh to ensure good horizontal scaling with Redis at global scale.